raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/overview.rst

 OK.
 And now, you might be interested in learning more about solar flares?
 :doc:`Here it goes then <introduction>`.

-Do you know that you can also contribute to the development of the solar flare alert and the
+And, finally, if you fell courageous, you can also program the ESP32 microprocessor, which is the core of this project.
+:doc:`More instructions are given here <mp_install_esp32>`.

+If you are going to make extensions or new version of the software, you can also contribute using our GitHup page.

 Have fun!